cicada-lang/causality/docs/articles/random-variables.md

 but not predicate logic, and when talking about predicate logic, he talk about properties and attributes.

+- When we view a group of random variables as objects and properties, aren't we already dealing with predicate logic?

+  Do we need nested random variables, where one random variable might be a group of random variables?

+  Is predicate logic about `forall` and `exists`, thus what we need is idea like dependent types?

 Because a predicate of an object, can be viewed as a property of that object.

 In programming, when we define a predicate as a function,